-Academically faithful Interest in field Christian Character
+Teachable Academically faithful Insightful Interest in field Enthusiastic about subject Christian Character

 The Ecce Signum Award

 The Ecce Signum (Behold the Sign or Proof) award, established in 2006, is given to the senior boy and senior girl, voted by the faculty, who best exemplifies the ideals outlined in "The Profile of a Trinity High School Graduate."
 The awards are given at the Academic Awards Night and acknowledged during Commencement.